adiroiban/fitbit-os-meistertask/README.md

 For now, it will show tasks for a single project.
 It will show each section of the project in a separate view.
-Later it might be extended to show multiple projects.
+Later it might be extended to show multiple projects... but I guess that people will only want to have a few projects on the watch.

 I am creating it to help with getting a shopping list... and be able to go to the grocery without the phone... so without Internet.